You want employees to post content on social media, but you’re not sure about the best way to approach it.

 1. Provide the Tools

-Create a clear social media policy, establish social media guidelines, and make sure to provide training.
+Create a clear social media policy, establish social media guidelines, ensure they understand security best practices, and make sure to provide training.

 Without taking this essential first step, employees can feel lost, which will deter them from getting involved.